Victor Wembanyama: Personal life

 Wembanyama is represented by agent Bouna Ndiaye of Comsport.
 His family has a longtime relationship with Ndiaye, whose son was coached by Wembanyama's mother from an early age.
-Ndiaye advised Wembanyama by the time he was 15 years old and signed him as a client in 2022.
+Ndiaye has advised Wembanyama since he was 15 years old, then signed him as a client in 2022.

 Wembanyama was a year ahead for his age in school and attended lycée in agreement with Nanterre 92.
 He earned his baccalauréat with honours, specialising in earth and life sciences and social and economic sciences.
-Besides his native French, he speaks English fluently, having learned it himself beginning in middle school by watching videos from American accounts on Instagram and English-language television shows.
-He enjoys science fiction such as Star Wars, art, and literature.
+Besides his native French, he speaks English, fluently having taught himself beginning in middle school by watching videos from American accounts on Instagram and English-language television shows.
+He enjoys science fiction, Star Wars, art, and literature.
 His favourite musical artist is the rapper Alpha Wann.

 During the 2023 Las Vegas NBA Summer League, Wembanyama and his personal security team were involved in an 'incident' with pop singer Britney Spears.
 Spears had approached Wembanyama in Vegas and tapped him on the back, leading to Wembanyama's security striking Spears in the face; no charges were filed after the incident.

-The jersey that Wembanyama wore in his debut game was sold at Sotheby's for a record price for newcomers of $762,000.
+The jersey that Wembanyama wore in his debut game was sold by Sotheby's for a record price for newcomers of $762,000.

-He is also an avid chess player, and has played with fans in Washington Square Park, in New York City.
-In summer 2025, Wembanyama organized a Hoop Gambit chess tournament, which also included basketball competitions, in his hometown, Le Chesnay.
+Wembanyama is an avid chess player and has played with fans in Washington Square Park, in New York City.
+In summer 2025, he organized a Hoop Gambit chess tournament, which also included basketball competitions, in his hometown, Le Chesnay.

-Religious views

-Victor Wembanyama has not formally declared any religious affiliation.
-He has expressed interest in Buddhism, but has stated that he is not Buddhist.
-In June 2025, he participated in a 10-day retreat at the Shaolin Temple in Zhengzhou, China for a closed-door martial arts training in Shaolin kung fu.
-He was seen with the traditional shaved head hairstyle along with the traditional monk robe.
-Commenting on the retreat, Wembanyama stated "we were initiated there to the life of a warrior monk, which combines Buddhism and intensive kung fu practice...
-It was very hard.
-We discovered movements that we had never done in our lives.
-It was more than 1,000 kicks to do per day, jumps, balance exercises, stretching. ...We used muscles that we rarely used and which were quickly overloaded.
-I had some of the biggest aches and pains of my life."
+In June 2025, Wembanyama participated in a 10-day retreat at the Shaolin Temple in Zhengzhou, China for a closed-door martial arts training in Shaolin kung fu.
+He was seen with the traditional shaved head hairstyle along with the traditional monk robe; he also stated that he is not personally a believer in Buddhism.

 Sponsorships

 Wembanyama has secured several high-profile sponsorship deals including partnerships with Nike, 2K, Fanatics, Barcode, and Louis Vuitton.
 In July 2023, he became a brand ambassador for the sports drink brand Barcode.
-While Wembanyama doesn't have his own signature sneaker yet, he helped design his own player exclusive version of the Nike GT Hustle 2, called "The Alien", inspired by his nickname.
+While Wembanyama does not have his own signature sneaker, he helped design his own player exclusive version of the Nike GT Hustle 2, called "The Alien", inspired by his nickname.